 - 9. The RLTP objective of "Making Auckland's transport system safe by eliminating harm to people" maps to this GPS Priority. - 10.
 This GPS Priority is also supported by the RLTP objective of "Providing and Accelerating better travel choices for Aucklanders", which has a co-benefit of improving safety by moving away from private vehicle use and improving active mode safety. - 11.
-Consistency with the GPS approach to delivering safety outcomes is achieved by a range of initiatives within this RLTP, including: - significant investment in safety infrastructure across the local road and State highway networks included in the RLTP - application of a Vision Zero approach across Auckland Transport's programme - investment in a variety of safety programmes, such as road safety education - incorporation of safety elements across the range of improvement projects included in this RLTP - supporting a shift to other modes and reducing demand for vehicle travel and associated harmful emissions - delivery of over 200 kilometres of new or upgraded safe cycling facilities - advocacy for a range of policy initiatives to further enhance safety outcomes - · major investment in renewals to ensure transport assets meet a reasonably standard and are safe - 12.
+Consistency with the GPS approach to delivering safety outcomes is achieved by a range of initiatives within this RLTP, including: - a.
+Significant investment in safety infrastructure across the local road and State highway networks included in the RLTP - b.
+Application of a Vision Zero approach across Auckland Transport's programme - c.
+Investment in a variety of safety programmes, such as road safety education - d.
+Incorporation of safety elements across the range of improvement projects included in this RLTP - e.
+Supporting a shift to other modes and reducing demand for vehicle travel and associated harmful emissions - f.
+Delivery of over 200 kilometres of new or upgraded safe cycling facilities - g.
+Advocacy for a range of policy initiatives to further enhance safety outcomes - h.
+Major investment in renewals to ensure transport assets meet a reasonably standard and are safe - 12.
 The Primary Outcome for safety is as follows: